damog/blog/source/_posts/%c2%a1vamos-muchachas-no-a-mundo-joven.md

-Title: ¡Vamos muchachas!
-No a Mundo Joven
+title: "¡Vamos muchachas!
+No a Mundo Joven"
 Date: 2006-09-30 17:48:17
 Tags:
 ---